corehunt/vending-machine-cli/README.md

         - If a valid product is selected, it is dispensed to the customer.
         - Dispensing an item prints the item name, cost, and the money remaining.
 Dispensing also returns a message:
-          - All chip items print "Crunch Crunch, Yum!"
+          - All chip itemReader print "Crunch Crunch, Yum!"
-          - All candy items print "Munch Munch, Yum!"
+          - All candy itemReader print "Munch Munch, Yum!"
-          - All drink items print "Glug Glug, Yum!"
+          - All drink itemReader print "Glug Glug, Yum!"
-          - All gum items print "Chew Chew, Yum!"
+          - All gum itemReader print "Chew Chew, Yum!"
         - After the product is dispensed, the machine must update its balance accordingly and return the customer to the Purchase menu.
     3. Selecting "(3) Finish Transaction" allows the customer to complete the